tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 It returns the certificate chain and extensions and a status to indicate whether the authenticator is valid or not.
 If the authenticator was empty - that is, it did not contain a certificate - the certificate chain will contain no certificates.
-The API MUST return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.
+The API SHOULD return a failure if the certificate_request_context of the authenticator was used in a previously validated authenticator.
 Well-formed empty authenticators are returned as valid.